Xanderlicious/mkdocs/docs/motioneye.md

 This is an ONVIF/RTSP compatible camera and is setup as such.

+I also have a very old Sanyo IP and a Blink camera which are both being used as internal cameras.

 ##Future Plans

 I do like Motioneye and have been using it for quite some time.
 My future plans unfortunately don't include Motioneye.
-I will want to eventually source a dedicated system for my cameras (I will be getting more) but I plan on using BlueIris.
+I will be getting more cameras (mainly external) and I plan on using BlueIris.